ZCalkins/Model-Performance-and-Tuning-Analysis-on-CIFAR/README.md

-# CIFAR100 Multi Model Ablation Analysis
+# Model Performance and Tuning Analysis on CIFAR (MPTAC)